- Wild Chaga Mushroom Tea

-Maine is blessed to host one of the most esteemed medicinal mushrooms in the world: Inonotus obliquus, known commonly as Chaga.
-Considered one of the three 'mushrooms of immortality' (alongside Reishi and Shiitake), Chaga has been used for hundreds of years by people living in the Siberian mountain region of northern Russia.
+Maine is blessed to host one of the most esteemed medicinal mushrooms in the world: Inonotus obliquus, known more commonly as chaga.
+Considered one of the three "mushrooms of immortality," chaga naturally possesses a host of medicinal properties, which include essential b-complex vitamins, potassium, and beta glucans (to name a few).

 Simmer 1 tbsp in 4-6 cups of water for at least 20 minutes, or until the water is opaque and resembles back coffee.
 Strain the grounds out of the water and set aside.
 Grounds may be reused 2 or 3 times (make sure to simmer for extra time or follow the 'looks like black coffee' rule).
 Add cream and maple syrup to taste.

 Wold, C. W., Gerwick, W. H., et al. (2020).
 Bioactive triterpenoids and water-soluble melanin from Inonotus obliquus (Chaga) with immunomodulatory activity.
 Journal of Functional Foods, 71, 104025.

 Peng, H., & Shahidi, F. (2020b).
 Bioactive Compounds and Bioactive Properties of Chaga (Inonotus obliquus) Mushroom: A Review.
 Journal of Food Bioactives, 12.

 Zhang, C. J., Guo, J. Y., Cheng, H., Li, L., Liu, Y., Shi, Y., Xu, J., & Yu, H. T.